Drexel University: Cooperative education program

 Drexel's longstanding cooperative education, or "co-op" program is one of the largest and oldest in the United States.
 Drexel has a fully internet-based job database, where students can submit résumés and request interviews with any of the thousands of companies that offer positions.
 Students also have the option of obtaining a co-op via independent search.
 A student graduating from Drexel's 5-year degree program typically has a total of 18 months of co-op with up to three different companies.
 The majority of co-ops are paid, averaging $18,720 per 6-month period, however this figure changes with major.
 About one third of Drexel graduates are offered full-time positions by their co-op employers right after graduation.

 Research activity

 Drexel is classified among "R1: Doctoral Universities – Very High Research Activity".
 The university was ranked 51st in the 2018 edition of the "Top 100 Worldwide Universities Granted U.S. Utility Patents" list released by the National Academy of Inventors and the Intellectual Property Owners Association.

-Research Centers and Institutes at Drexel include: